-VWNAX is one of many Large Cap Value mutual funds to choose from.
-These funds invest in equities with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
-This strategy can often produce low P/E ratios and high dividend yields; growth levels; however, growth levels are oftentimes cut back.
-These funds'high growth opportunities are slowed even more since large-cap stocks are usually in more stable industries with low to moderate growth prospects.
-Thus, investors interested in a stable income stream fund Large Cap Value funds very appealing.
+VWNAX is classified in the Large Cap Value segment by Zacks, which is an area full of possibilities.
+Investors interested in a stable income stream fund these mutual funds very appealing because they have a unique investing strategy.
+Large Cap Value funds invest in stocks with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
+This tactic often leads to low P/E ratios and high dividend yields; however, these funds'high growth opportunity are often slowed, as large-cap securities are generally in stable industries with low to moderate growth prospects.

 History of Fund/Manager

-VWNAX finds itself in the Vanguard Group family, based out of Malvern, PA.
-Vanguard Windsor-II Admiral made its debut in May of 2001, and since then, VWNAX has accumulated about $36.27 billion in assets, per the most up-to-date date available.
-The fund's current manager is a team of investment professionals.
+Vanguard Group is based in Malvern, PA, and is the manager of VWNAX.
+Vanguard Windsor-II Admiral made its debut in May of 2001, and since then, VWNAX has accumulated about $43.14 billion in assets, per the most up-to-date date available.
+A team of investment professionals is the fund's current manager.

-Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-VWNAX has a 5-year annualized total return of 12.4% and is in the top third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 10.61%, which places it in the top third during this time-frame.
+Investors naturally seek funds with strong performance.
+This fund in particular has delivered a 5-year annualized total return of 15.67%, and it sits in the top third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 17.5%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Over the past three years, VWNAX's standard deviation comes in at 20.47%, compared to the category average of 17.52%.
-The fund's standard deviation over the past 5 years is 16.64% compared to the category average of 14.68%.
+Compared to the category average of 17.69%, the standard deviation of VWNAX over the past three years is 20.33%.
+The fund's standard deviation over the past 5 years is 16.48% compared to the category average of 14.52%.
 This makes the fund more volatile than its peers over the past half-decade.

-Investors should note that the fund has a 5-year beta of 1.06, which means it is hypothetically more volatile than the market at large.
+With a 5-year beta of 1.06, the fund is likely to be more volatile than the market average.
 Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-Over the past 5 years, the fund has a negative alpha of -3.09.
-This means that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+VWNAX has generated a negative alpha over the past five years of -2.47, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

-The mutual fund currently has 93.22% of its holdings in stocks, and these companies have an average market capitalization of $254.86 billion.
+As of the last filing date, the mutual fund has 91.51% of its assets in stocks, with an average market capitalization of $297.13 billion.
 The fund has the heaviest exposure to the following market sectors:

-With turnover at about 102%, this fund makes fewer trades than comparable funds.
+Turnover is 61%, which means this fund makes fewer trades than the average comparable fund.

-Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
-And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
+As competition heats up in the mutual fund market, costs become increasingly important.
+Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
+Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, VWNAX is a no load fund.
-It has an expense ratio of 0.25% compared to the category average of 0.99%.
+It has an expense ratio of 0.26% compared to the category average of 1%.
 So, VWNAX is actually cheaper than its peers from a cost perspective.